Skip to main content

 Section Notes

-Enroll early to secure a space in class.
+Enroll early to secure your spot in the class.
 Enrollment will not be accepted after the second class meeting.

 Section Materials